 The International Center wants to offer our deepest sympathy to any of you who have been affected by the recent earthquake in Indonesia.
 Read for available resources for UT Dallas students on-campus, and UT Dallas travelers.
 Find as well safety recommendations from the CDC on earthquakes.

 Public protests and demonstrations are common, but even a peaceful protest or demonstration can become violent without warning.
-Learn about safety and security measures you can take before and during a demonstration abroad, and learn about the recent and upcoming protests and demonstrations in the Democratic Republic of the Congo, France, Lebanon, Panama, Sierra Leone, Slovakia, Sri Lanka, and Timor-Leste.
+Read about recent reports of public protests and demonstrations in various countries and about safety and security recommendations to help you mitigate risk before and during a demonstration abroad.

 The Canada and UK governments, and the UN warn of risks of conflict and terrorism in Bangladesh, Chad, Eritrea, Mozambique, Rwanda, and Syria; warn of risks due to recent natural disasters in Greece, Laos, Latvia, Sweden, Cambodia, Indonesia, and Japan; warn of potential risk of violence at demonstrations in Cameroon, Comoros, Democratic Republic of the Congo, Iraq, Malawi, Mali, Pakistan, and Zimbabwe; and warn of crime and social unrest in Jamaica and Peru.
 The U.S. and UK governments, the CDC, and the ECDC warn of various security and health risks in Burma, Somalia, Nigeria, and Egypt, Italy, Greece, Hungary, Romania, Serbia, and French Reunion.
 WHO and the ECDC report on the end of the recent Ebola outbreak in the Democratic Republic of the Congo.